 Data Station Social Sciences and Humanities

-This Data Station allows you to deposit and search for data within the social sciences and humanities.
+This data station allows you to deposit and search for data within the social sciences and humanities.
 The metadata of our Data Station SSH is also available in the national ODISSEI portal and the European CESSDA Data Catalogue.

 If you have a question, please check the frequently asked questions or send your question to Data Station Managers Ricarda Braukmann (Social Sciences) and Jetze Touber (Humanities).